 Lunch Pack (Half day)

-Ski-kodomo-no-hi (Children's Day) is on the third Sunday of January, February and March.
+Ski-kodomo-no-hi (Children's Day) is on the third Sunday 21st January, Sunday 18th February and Sunday 18th March 2018.
 On those days, children under the age of 12 can ride the lifts and enter the Kids Park for free.

 Getting to Ishiuchi Maruyama